 The awards total approximately £20,000 (about $32,000 current exchange) and include tuition and fees, a living allowance, fares between the U.S. and Britain and a book grant.

-Interested students should contact the Office of Undergraduate Research and Fellowships for an Applying for Prestigious Fellowships booklet and Request for Reference forms.
+Interested students should contact the Undergraduate Research and Fellowships for an Applying for Prestigious Fellowships booklet and Request for Reference forms.

 Applicants for the Marshall scholarship must be endorsed by Northeastern.
 In order to apply, please submit the following documents through Northeastern’s Internal Fellowship Portal by the internal deadline:

 - A complete application form (which will include the Personal Statement and Proposed Academic Program).
 The application becomes available when you register on the Marshall site.
 DO NOT submit your application through the Marshall site electronically for the internal deadline.
 Once your application is complete, but before it has been submitted electronically, create a PDF & submit this via the Prestigious Fellowships portal.

 - Three letters of recommendation.
 At least two of these must be from university faculty, at least three of these should be from people in the United States.
 One must be from a “Primary Academic Recommender” of your choice who can speak of your suitability for your proposed academic program.
 Contact Undergraduate Research and Fellowships for a Request for Reference form to send your recommenders.
 It is important that applicants DO NOT register recommenders online on official Marshall Application.
 Once you register your referees on the online application, you will not be able to change your recommenders nor will your referees be able to make any changes to their letters for the national deadlines.